benhvt/VALIDICLUST/README.md

     mean

 -   `test_multimod()` uses the DipTest [\[2\]](#2) to investigate the
-    presence of a continnum between two estimated clusters for a given variable
+    presence of a continuum between two estimated clusters for a given variable

 # Installation